kfl/mosml/index.md

 Compilation under Unix is best done using GNU make, gcc, and Perl.
 A binary installation requires 5 MB disk space; a source installation requires 25 MB disk space.

+## How to install

+Go to the [the releases page at GitHub](https://github.com/kfl/mosml/releases) and grab the latest release, and build Moscow ML from source.

+Or your can use one of the binary distributions:

+  * For Ubuntu you can use this [Moscow ML PPA](https://launchpad.net/~kflarsen/+archive/ubuntu/mosml)
+  * For Mac OS X 10.9 you can use this [Moscow ML .pkg installer](https://github.com/kfl/mosml/releases/download/ver-2.10.1/mosml-2.10.1.pkg) which will install Moscow ML in `/usr/local`.

 ## Moscow ML documentation